oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Click on 'Close'

-11. In the **Violations** tab, you will see details of each rule, target name, applicable target type (pluggable), and severity of the rule under the violation tab.
+11. Under the **Violations** tab, you'll find comprehensive details for each rule, including the target name, the applicable target type (pluggable), and the severity of the violation.

     ![Validate CIS ](images/cis-compliance-pdb-violations.png " ")

     Click on 'Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing for Oracle Pluggable Database'.

-    You will see CIS standard main categories, controls and rule violation for each category.
+    You will gain insight into CIS standard main categories, controls, and their corresponding rule violations.

     ![Validations](images/cis-compliance-pdb-controls.png " ")

 12. Verify the selected violation **Ensure 'DBA' Is Revoked from Unauthorized 'GRANTEE'**.

-    It can be further explored by clicking on the **Violations** number.
+    You can explore it further by clicking on the number of **Violations**.

     ![Check for violations](images/cis-rule-violation.png " ")

-13. You will see that unauthorized grantee 'IX' has the DBA role.
+13. You will notice that the "Unauthorized user 'IX' has been assigned the DBA role".

-    **The Oracle database "DBA" role is the powerful database administrator role provided for the allocation of administrative privileges to make configuration changes and access sensitive information.
-This unauthorized grantee 'IX' should not have that role.**
+    **The Oracle DBA role grants powerful administrative privileges for configuration changes and access to sensitive information.
+'IX' should not have this role.**

     ![Check for violations](images/cis-unauthorized-grantee.png " ")